About DivineExpand All

 Twin, the NGO that helped to set up Divine, is working with its trading partners in Africa and Latin America, many of whom grow tree crops in tropical rainforests, to help them find ways to adapt to and mitigate the impact of climate change.
 Many of these producers are having to cope with increasingly erratic rainfall patterns that are effecting productivity.
 With support from Twin and local and international experts, these cooperatives are beginning to identify new or rediscover old production practices that can help them adapt to climatic change.
 In cocoa, for example, farmers can plant more shade trees in order to improve moisture conservation and increase biodiversity.
 Such tree planting projects are a ‘carbon sink’ and can therefore potentially attract payments from carbon offsetting schemes, which can help fund these important adaptation initiatives and even generate additional income for farmers.

-Divine is 44% owned by the cocoa farmers of the Kuapa Kokoo co-operative in Ghana.
-The cocoa from Kuapa Kokoo is not grown on plantations, which may require clearing of rainforest trees, but on individual smallholder farms which have been in farming families for generations.
+The cocoa used in Divine Chocolate’s core range is not grown on plantations, which may require clearing of rainforest trees, but on individual smallholder farms which have been in farming families for generations.

 Cocoa grows best in the shade of the rainforest canopy and the humid environment the rainforest creates is best for the midges that pollinate the cocoa.
 This is a major reason why the farmers of Kuapa Kokoo are actively conserving the tall forest trees.
 They are replacing old cocoa trees with new seedlings, and actually planting new hardwood trees.